centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 Prerequisites
 =============

-The prerequisites for Centreon web 2.7 are evolved.
-It is strongly recommended to follow the instructions to set up your platform:
+The prerequisites for Centreon Web 2.8 have evolved.
+It is strongly recommended to follow the instructions to set up your platform.

 **Centreon advises you to use MariaDB** instead of MySQL.

 +----------+-----------+